Prosperity

 Key Measures & Data Analysis

-Recent data for June 2024 shows the Contamination Rate at the MRF remains high at 33.2%, consistent since October 2023.
-Campaign metrics indicate active public engagement efforts: Online Video Impressions reached 56,650, Ad Display Impressions 103,340, TV Airings 752, and Streaming TV Impressions 38,469.
+Recent data for January 2025 shows the Contamination Rate at the MRF remains high at 41.0%, an increase since October 2023.
+We are partnering with Waste Management (WM ) to conduct three route audits per month to identify contamination sources and improve recycling quality, along with ensuring quarterly audits moving forward.
+Campaign metrics indicate active public engagement efforts: Online Video Impressions reached 56,650, Ad Display Impressions 103,340, TV Airings 594, and Streaming TV Impressions 38,469.
 Our target is to reduce the contamination rate to 15% through outreach and education efforts.

 Recycling Contamination Rate